modern-governance/manifesto/the-manifest.md

 # The Modern Governance Manifesto

 The next bottleneck for software development is the Governance, Risk, and Control (GRC) processes.
-Modern Governance are the behaviors make GRC an invisibly effective force within an organization, and embed it as a value proposition for an organization
+Modern Governance are the behaviors make GRC an invisibly effective force within an organization, and embed it as a value proposition for an organization.

 We acknowledge that Modern Governance is: